Information For Authors

 Cutting Edge Communications are brief, original reports of significant advances that merit accelerated processing and publication.
 Authors should submit their papers to the Editor-in-Chief, along with a letter outlining the reasons that the work is thought to fall within this category.
 If the editor agrees that the manuscript potentially provides valuable new information that clearly merits rapid dissemination, processing will be expedited.
 Otherwise, the manuscript will be processed as a regular submission.

-Original Research Reports are full-length descriptions of original research in all fields of hematotherapy and progenitor cell biology.
-The investigation may focus on basic science, clinical outcomes, or applications of hematotherapy, bone marrow progenitor cell processing, and bone marrow transplantation.
+Original Research Reports are full-length descriptions of original research in all fields of stem cell therapy and progenitor cell biology.
+The investigation may focus on basic science, clinical outcomes, or applications of cell therapy, processing, and transplantation.
 Processing of these papers will be expedited, and every effort will be made to provide fast turnaround times and to avoid undue delays in the reviewing process.

-Technology Reports briefly and succinctly describe improvements or helpful modifications in procedures used for processing, purging, characterizing, and culturing hematopoietic progenitors and other tissues of interest.
-These will be reviewed by hematopoietic processing laboratory professionals, who are appropriately represented on STEM CELLS AND DEVELOPMENT's Editorial Advisory Board.
+Technology Reports briefly and succinctly describe improvements or helpful modifications in procedures used for processing, purging,characterizing, and culturing stem cells and progenitors, and other tissues of interest.

 Liebert Instant Online (LION)